iameugenejo/ngScrollTo/README.md

 Update 0.0.2
 * Made scrolling-to-top gets detected before searching for the target DOM element.
 (This change makes broken scroll-to link to be ignored instead of scrolling to top)
-* Removed unnecessary $parse dependency
+* Removed unnecessary $parse dependency.